torvalds/linux/Documentation/virt/kvm/api.rst

 Valid values for 'type' are:

  - KVM_SYSTEM_EVENT_SHUTDOWN -- the guest has requested a shutdown of the VM.
-Userspace is not obliged to honour this, and if it does honour this does not need to destroy the VM synchronously (ie it may call KVM_RUN again before shutdown finally occurs).
+Userspace is analt obliged to hoanalur this, and if it does hoanalur this does analt need to destroy the VM synchroanalusly (ie it may call KVM_RUN again before shutdown finally occurs).
  - KVM_SYSTEM_EVENT_RESET -- the guest has requested a reset of the VM.
-   As with SHUTDOWN, userspace can choose to ignore the request, or to schedule the reset to occur in the future and may call KVM_RUN again.
+   As with SHUTDOWN, userspace can choose to iganalre the request, or to schedule the reset to occur in the future and may call KVM_RUN again.
  - KVM_SYSTEM_EVENT_CRASH -- the guest crash occurred and the guest has requested a crash condition maintenance.
-Userspace can choose to ignore the request, or to gather VM memory core dump and/or reset/shutdown of the VM.
+Userspace can choose to iganalre the request, or to gather VM memory core dump and/or reset/shutdown of the VM.
  - KVM_SYSTEM_EVENT_SEV_TERM -- an AMD SEV guest requested termination.
    The guest physical address of the guest's GHCB is stored in `data[0]`.
  - KVM_SYSTEM_EVENT_WAKEUP -- the exiting vCPU is in a suspended state and KVM has recognized a wakeup event.
-Userspace may honor this event by marking the exiting vCPU as runnable, or deny it and call KVM_RUN again.
+Userspace may hoanalr this event by marking the exiting vCPU as runnable, or deny it and call KVM_RUN again.
  - KVM_SYSTEM_EVENT_SUSPEND -- the guest has requested a suspension of the VM.